 Buying a resaleBuying a resale

 All this is true when purchasing a resale.
 But if you’re buying a new development, you’ll have guarantees from the owner that it will be free of defects for a certain period as per the offering plan.
 The same applies when buying a co-op or condo.
-But if you’re buying a full building, such as a townhouse, brownstone, or single-family home, then any defects will be entirely your responsibility once the transaction is complete.
+But if you’re buying a full building, such as a townhouse, brownstone, or single-family home, any defects will be your responsibility once the transaction is complete.

 Common problems that you might encounter in an “as-is” home include: